COMMUNITY LED CARE

 In partnership with local and national leaders, we deliver effective community-based primary healthcare for mothers and children under 5.

-Imagine your infant daughter, Ouli wakes up one morning with a fever.
-It could be a number of things, but you are not sure what it is and the nearest health post is 10 km away.
+Imagine your infant daughter, Ouli, wakes up one morning with a fever.
+You are concerned, but the nearest health post is 10 km away.
 This is not an anomaly for the people living in Senegal’s most remote communities.

-Now imagine that your baby was visited at your home by Ousmane, one of our community health workers.
+Now imagine that Ousmane, one of our community health workers, visited your baby at your home.
 You know Ousmane and his family because they live near you.
-You send someone to grab Ousmane and come take a look Ouli.
-If your daughter does not improve, Ousmane will work with her supervisor Madame Sall, a nurse, who will help your child at the Nganda maternity clinic or refer her to a hospital.
+You send someone to grab Ousmane so he can come take a look at Ouli.
+If your daughter does not improve, Ousmane will work with his supervisor Madame Sall, a nurse who will help your child at the Nganda maternity clinic or refer her to a hospital.

 YOU JUST GOT YOUR PERIOD, BUT YOU HAVE $10 LEFT FOR THE WEEK.
 DO YOU BUY GROCERIES OR TAMPONS?

-For 17 million people in the U.S., it’s not hypothetical.
+For 17 million people in Senegal, it’s not hypothetical.
 Menstrual health inequity is a widespread — but often overlooked — public health crisis.

-Professionalized community health workers — who are equitably selected, trained, paid, supervised, and supplied — serve the daily health needs of their neighbors by delivering an integrated package of lifesaving healthcare services, including reproductive, maternal, and neonatal health; and child health.
+Professionalized community health workers — who are equitably selected, trained, paid, supervised, and supplied — serve the daily health needs of their neighbors by delivering an integrated package of lifesaving healthcare services, including reproductive, maternal, neonatal, and child health.

 INNOVATIVE SOLUTIONS TO ADDRESS PERSISTENT HEALTH AND EQUITY GAPS

-In addition to supporting community and frontline health workers to deliver quality primary healthcare, we partner with the Ministry of Health and communities to design and implement innovative solutions to address persistent health and equity gaps.
+In addition to supporting community health workers to deliver quality frontline healthcare, we partner with the Ministry of Health and communities to design and implement innovative solutions to address persistent health and equity gaps.
 This includes expanding access to quality services in areas such as nutrition and family planning.